shadow-1310/obsedian_notes/company-Dashtoon.md

 - Transformed image
 	- train image
 		- resize , 1.5 times
-		- random crop, this step is for data augmentation.
+		- random crop, this step is for data augmentation. (to the required size)
 		- to tensor
 		- normalize
 	- style image